amberj/amberja.in/quotes.markdown

 <blockquote>"Don’t worry about people stealing your design work.
 Worry about the day they stop." <i><b>- Jeffrey Zeldman</b></i></blockquote>

 <blockquote>"User experience is everything.
 It always has been, but it’s undervalued and underinvested in.
 If you don’t know user-centered design, study it.
 Hire people who know it.
 Obsess over it.
 Live and breathe it.
 Get your whole company on board." <i><b>- Evan Williams</b></i></blockquote>

-<blockquote>"Why can't we take robotics at Carnegie Mellon, linear algebra at MIT, law at Stanford?
-And why can't we put 130 of those together and make it a degree?" <i><b>- Professor David Wiley</b></i></blockquote>

 <!--
 <blockquote>"" <i><b>- </b></i></blockquote>